-According to the Environmental Protection Law of the People's Republic of China and the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC on December 26, 1989 and October 28, 2002, respectively, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998, and the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects promulgated by the Ministry of Environmental Protection on December 27, 2001, hotels shall submit a Report on Environmental Impact Assessment and an Application Letter for Acceptance of Environmental Protection Facilities in Construction Projects to competent environmental protection authorities for approvals before commencing the operation.
-Pursuant to the Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of an Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of an Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of an Environmental Impact Assessment Law of the Resultion apply for the approval within a specified time limit.
+According to the Environmental Protection Law of the People's Republic of China and the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC on December 26, 1989 and October 28, 2002, respectively, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998, and the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects promulgated by the Ministry of Environmental Protection on December 27, 2001, hotels shall submit a Report on Environmental Impact Assessment and an Application Letter for Acceptance of Environmental Impact Assessment Law of the People's Republic of China , any hotel failing to obtain the approval of an Environmental Impact Assessment Law of the People's Republic of China , any hotel failing to obtain the approval of an Environmental Impact Assessment may be ordered to cease construction and apply for the approval within a specified time limit.
 If the hotel still fails to obtain approval within the specified time limit, it may be subject to fines between RMB50,000 and RMB200,000, and the person directly responsible for the project may be subject to certain administrative penalties.
-Pursuant to the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection Facilities in Construction Projects may be subject to fines and an order to obtain approval within a specified time limit.
+Pursuant to the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects , any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects , any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects , any hotel failing to obtain approval within a specified time limit.